nelsonfigueroa/nelson.cloud/content/posts/2022-07-02-using-python-to-flood-scammers-with-fake-passwords.md

 It's not easy to tell in a screenshot, but with the `multiprocessing` package I was able to speed up the process of sending post requests.
 My terminal was filling up pretty quickly.

 I hope I made the scammers' lives more difficult as a result of this.
 I also reported the domains being used so that they are hopefully flagged by browsers in the future.

+If you enjoyed this, I previously did something similar to mess with some MetaMask scammers: [Retaliating Against MetaMask Scammers With Python]({{< ref "/posts/2022-04-28-retaliating-against-metamask-scammers-with-python.md" >}}).